 There is a donkey sanctuary along the road from this Gunnislake cottage, and the mining village at Morwhellam Quay, used as the location for the Edwardian Farm TV series, is also close by.

 This part of Cornwall is designated an Area of Outstanding Natural Beauty and is a World Heritage Site for its mining history.

 After all this sightseeing you can return to this Honicombe Manor cottage to relax and unwind.

-Four ground floor bedrooms: 1 x double with en-suite bath, shower over, basin and WC, 1 x twin, 1 x single, 1 x adult bunks.
+Four ground floor bedrooms: 1 x double with en-suite bath, shower over, basin and WC, 1 x twin, 1 x single, 1 x bunks.
 Ground floor shower room with shower, basin and WC.
 First floor open plan living area with kitchen, dining area and sitting area (seats 6) leading to balcony.